-Tulipa kaufmanniana is known as the waterlily tulip as the flowers look like a waterlily when they are fully open.
+Tulipa kaufmanniana Regel is known as the waterlily tulip as the flowers look like a waterlily when they are fully open.
 They are a popular tulip in cultivation as they bloom early and are available in many colors as cultivars.
 In the wild this species grows on stony, grassy slopes in the mountain shrub belt of the western Tien Shan.
-Photos by David Victor are shown below of it growing in the wild on the western Tien Shan mountains, Kazakstan, in June 2004.
+Photos by David Victor are shown below of it growing in the wild on the western Tien Shan mountains, Kazakhstan, in June 2004.
 These were all taken in the Ulkun-Kyindi Valley at some 8,000 feet and the sequence of shots clearly shows the great variability that the species shows in its natural habitat.

-Tulipa orithyioides grown from seed collected by Josef Halda in the early 1990s.
+Tulipa orithyioides Vved. grown from seed collected by Josef Halda in the early 1990s.
 Photographed in a bulb frame in Oregon in late February, by Jane McGary.
 This tiny tulip, only about 5 inches tall, is kept dry in summer.
 The species was offered in the 2004 catalog of Janis Ruksans, who also collected it in Central Asia.

-Tulipa orphanidea is found on hillsides and fields in Western Turkey, Greece and Bulgaria.
+Tulipa orphanidea Boiss. ex Heldr. is found on hillsides and fields in Western Turkey, Greece and Bulgaria.
 Growing from 15 to 30 cm, it has 1 to 3 dull red, orange red or orange yellow flowers with a blackish or dark green blotch in the center suffused greenish or yellowish on the exterior of the outer segments.
 Anthers are brown or dark green.
-A number of forms have been individually named including Tulipa hageri and Tulipa whittallii and are regarded as species by some and considered as variants of this species by others.
+A number of forms have been individually named including Tulipa hageri Heldr. and Tulipa whittallii and are regarded as species by some and considered as variants of this species by others.
 The funnel shaped flowers open wide in the sun.
-Photos from Mary Sue Ittner who purchased these bulbs as 'Flava', but when they bloomed they don't fit the description.
+Photos from Mary Sue Ittner who purchased these bulbs as 'Flava', but when they flowered they don't fit the description.

 Tulipa orphanidea 'Flava' is described as having flowers that are greenish yellow on the outside, tinged with red along the edges and towards the tip of the tepals.
 Inside the flower is lemon yellow with a small bronze-colored blotch.

-Tulipa praestans grows on rocky slopes, screes, and in light woodland to 3000 meters (9840 feet) in the southern Pamir Alai, Central Asia.
+Tulipa praestans H.B.May grows on rocky slopes, screes, and in light woodland to 3000 meters (9840 feet) in the southern Pamir Alai, Tadzhikistan.
 Flowers are scarlet and cup shaped.
 This species is widely grown in the open garden in suitable locations and long lived.
-One of the characteristics of this species is that it can produce mulitple flowers per bulb.
+One of the characteristics of this species is that it can produce multiple flowers per bulb.
 Pictures below show bulbs that I have been growing in Northern California for more than twenty years, stored dry in summer, prechilled for six weeks in November, and planted in pots.
-They were originally purchased as the cultivar 'Fusilier' which supposedly can produce up to seven flowers per bulb.
-I cannot remember if the original bulbs had multiple flowers, but for as long as I can remember my bulbs only produce one flower per bulb.
+They were originally purchased as the cultivar 'Fusilier', a RHS award of garden merit winner, which supposedly can produce up to seven flowers per bulb.
+I cannot remember if the original bulbs had multiple flowers, but for as long as I could remember my bulbs only produced one flower per bulb.
+In 2019 in a colder and wetter year several bulbs had more than one flower.
 The red flowers first appear in the leaves and then the stem gets longer.
-If we happen to have a warm sunny day when it blooms (February to March here in coastal Northern California), the flowers open wider.
-Photos 1 through 4 by Mary Sue Ittner show it in bloom three different years and the bulbs on a 1 cm grid.
+If we happen to have a warm sunny day when it flowers (February to March here in coastal Northern California), the flowers open wider.
+Photos 1 through 5 by Mary Sue Ittner show it in flower four different years and the bulbs on a 1 cm grid.